days

 Without a comfort level in identifying perimenopause symptoms, physicians may rely on treating joint pain with anti-inflammatory medications, or prescribing antidepressants to treat the surface-level symptoms.
 A more experienced health provider will dive deeper into the issues of hormonal imbalance to determine the best way to address symptoms.

-Medical Implications of a Missed Perimenopause Diagnosis
+Medical Implications Of A Missed Perimenopause Diagnosis

 Hot flashes, night sweats, mood changes, weight gain, hair loss, and the many other symptoms can certainly have a negative impact on quality of life.
 But, it is important to understand that other medical conditions can arise from declining hormone levels.